phuoc101/GP_RL/README.md

-# Carla_RL
+# Robotics Project Work 2022: Data driven model learning for robot simulation and control with CARLA and ROS2

-Robotics Project Work 2022: Data driven model learning for robot simulation and control with CARLA and ROS2
+#WIP